reTHINK-project/dev-hyperty-toolkit/README.md

  // This change  will be received by the Observer:
  ```

- Another example is the [HelloWorldObserver.hy.js](/src/hello-world/HelloWorldObserver.hy.js) which is Hyperty observing changes on the Hello Data Object performed by the Observer:
+ The Hello World Observer (which is the Hyperty observing changes on the Hello Data Object performed by the Hello World Reporter) looks like :

  ```
  // This is the Hello World Observer who subscribes the Hello Data Object to be synched with it.